Skip to main content

 Our Top Pick for Travel

-For international travel, the combination of MSR Aquatabs Water Purification Tablets (30-Pack) and a Timain 4-Stage Water Filter Straw (2-Pack) provides the most comprehensive portable water purification for under $20 and under 3 ounces.
+For international travel, the combination of MSR Aquatabs Water Purification Tablets (30-Pack) and a Timain 4-Stage Water Filter Straw (2-Pack) provides the most comprehensive portable water purification for less than the cost of an airport meal and under 3 ounces.
 Aquatabs cover the critical virus threat that filters miss, while the Timain straw provides instant bacteria and protozoa filtration.
 Together, they handle every water scenario you will encounter on the road.